evancz/guide.elm-lang.org/architecture/user_input/buttons.md

 There is also something a bit deeper going on here. **The view code is entirely declarative**.
 We take in a `Model` and produce some `Html`.
 That is it.
 There is no need to mutate the DOM manually, Elm takes care of that behind the scenes.
 This gives Elm [much more freedom to make clever optimizations][elm-html] and ends up making rendering *faster* overall.
 So you write less code and the code runs faster.
 The best kind of abstraction!

 This pattern is the essence of The Elm Architecture.
 Every example we see from now on will be a slight variation on this basic pattern: `Model`, `update`, `view`.

+> **Exercise:** One cool thing about The Elm Architecture is that it is super easy to extend as our product requirements change.
+Say your product manager has come up with this amazing "reset" feature.
+A new button that will reset the counter to zero.
+>
+> To add the feature you come back to the `Msg` type and add another possibility: `Reset`.
+You then move on to the `update` function and describe what happens when you get that message.
+Finally you add a button in your view.
+>
+> See if you can implement the "reset" feature!